Jammu–Srinagar National Highway: Improvements

-The government of Jammu and Kashmir maintains and improves the highway.
+The government of India maintains and improves the highway.
 At many sites, new and straighter roadbeds make the journey more comfortable and shorter.
 Notably, tunnels, such as the Dr. Syama Prasad Mookerjee Tunnel and the Banihal Qazigund Road Tunnel have reduced the distance between Jammu and Srinagar (formerly 295 km) by about 40 km and will minimize winter closures.

 Notable attractions along the route are the mountaintop park at Patnitop and the town of Kud with its sweets shops that make "desi ghee patisa".
 These are reached by following the old NH 44 rather than taking the Dr. Syama Prasad Mookerjee Tunnel.

 Alternatives

-A railway line runs from Baramulla at the western end of the Kashmir Valley, to the south end of Srinagar, and reaches Banihal south of the Pir Panjal Range via the Banihal Railway Tunnel, India's longest railway tunnel, at 11.215 km.
+A railway line runs from Baramulla at the western end of the Kashmir Valley, to the south end of Srinagar, and reaches Qazigund north of the Pir Panjal Range via the Qazigund Railway Tunnel, India's longest railway tunnel, at 11.215 km.
 The railway has eased traffic on the highway.
 The distance between Qazigund, north of the Pir Panjal Range, and Banihal, south of the range, is 35 km by road but only 17 km by railway, and may cut time and costs by three-quarters.
 From Banihal, there is bus service south to Udhampur and Jammu.